analysiscenter/segfast/docs/index.rst

      compared to the **segyio** sequential read of every requested header.
      Also, we do that in multiple processes across chunks.

-   - a memory map over traces data is used for loading values.
+   - a memory map over trace data is used for loading values.
 Avoiding redundant copies and leveraging :mod:`numpy` superiority allows to speed up reading, especially in case of trace slicing along the samples axis.
-     This is extra relevant in case of loading horizontal (depth) slices.
+     This is extra relevant in the case of loading horizontal (depth) slices.

 .. toctree::